pdjr-signalk-plugins/sunphases/README.md

 ## Operation

+The plugin starts automatically once installed, but will not operate until it received a value on 'navigation.position'.
+If uour system doesn't have a position source, then you can use a simulator to supply one.

-The plugin will update key values and process notification rules once every *heartbeat* seconds.
+Once operating the plugin will update key values and process notification rules once every *heartbeat* seconds.

 ## Author